Non-intervention in the Spanish Civil War: Control plan

 Discussions on patrols remained complicated.
 Britain and France offered to replace Germany and Italy in patrols of their sections, but the last two believed that the patrols would be too partial.
 Germany and Italy requested land controls to be kept and belligerent rights to be given to the Nationalists, so that rights of search could be used by both the Republicans and Nationalists to replace naval patrols.
-The French considered abandoning border controls or perhaps leaving non-intervention.
+The French considered abandoning border controls, or perhaps abandoning non-intervention.
 However, the French were reliant on the British, who wished to continue with patrols.
 Britain and France thus continued to labour over non-intervention; although they judged it effective, some 42 ships were estimated to have escaped inspection between April and the end of July.
 The air route had not been covered.
 The Nationalists' debt to Germany reached 150 million Reichsmark.
 On 9 July, the Dutch ambassador suggested for Britain to draft a compromise.
-Lord Plymouth called the 'compromise plan for the control of non-intervention'.
+Lord Plymouth called the "compromise plan for the control of non-intervention".
 Naval patrols would be replaced by observers in ports and ships, and land control measures would be resumed.
 Belligerent rights would not be granted until substantial progress was made on volunteer withdrawal.
 The French were furious and considered that Britain was moving towards Germany and Italy.
 Grandi demanded the discussion of belligerent rights before volunteer rights; Maisky insisted for volunteers to be discussed first.